A Set of Tutorials for the LAMMPS Simulation Package

-Combining the two force fields, Vashishta and TIP4P/2005, is achieved using the \lmpcmd{hybrid/overlay} pair style.
+For this next step, we need to specify the force field used to model the interactions in the system.
+The TIP4P/2005 model is employed for the water~\cite{abascal2005general}, while no interaction within silica is defined, as it will be seen farther below.
+This is because the atoms of the silica will remain frozen during this part of the simulation.
+Only the cross-interactions between water and silica need to be defined.
+Open the \flecmd{gcmc.lmp} file, which should contain the following lines:

 The PPPM solver~\cite{luty1996calculating} is specified with the \lmpcmd{kspace} command, and is used to compute the long-range Coulomb interactions associated with \lmpcmd{tip4p/long}.
-Finally, the style for the bonds and angles of the water molecules are defined; however, these specifications are not critical since TIP4P/2005 is a rigid water model.
+Finally, the form of the bond and angle potentials of the water molecules are defined; however, as previously discussed, these specifications are not critical since TIP4P/2005 is a rigid water model.

+\begin{note} In practice, it is possible to use both \lmpcmd{vashishta} and \lmpcmd{lj/cut/tip4p/long} pair styles at the same time by employing the \lmpcmd{pair\_style hybrid} command.
+However, hybridizing force fields should be done with caution, as there is no guarantee that the resulting force field will produce meaningful results. \end{note}

-The water molecule template called \href{\filepath tutorial6/H2O.mol}{\dwlcmd{H2O.mol}} must be downloaded and located next to \flecmd{gcmc.lmp}
+The water molecule template called \href{\filepath tutorial6/H2O.mol}{\dwlcmd{H2O.mol}} must be downloaded and located next to \flecmd{gcmc.lmp}.

 Before going further, we need to make a few changes to our data file.
 Currently, the \flecmd{cracking.data} file includes only two atom types, but we require four.
 Copy the previously generated \flecmd{cracking.data}, and name the duplicate \flecmd{cracking-mod.data}.
 Make the following changes to the beginning of \flecmd{cracking-mod.data} to ensure it matches the following format (with 4 atom types, 1 bond type, 1 angle type, the proper type labels, and four masses):